 After a breakfast of eggs, pancakes, bread and toast (Mongols like just bread, not toast), we piled into our bright yellow bus and our driver took us into town.
 Kharkhorin, was established in the mid-13th century by Chinggis Khaan who used the area as a supply base.
 Soon, his son Ögedei, constructed a capital and declared Kharkhorin the capital city which thrived for forty years until Kublai moved the capital to present day Beijing.
 With the demise of the Mongol empire, Kharkhorin was abandoned and subsequently destroyed by the Manchurian soldiers in 1388.

-From the museum, we carried on to the Erdene Zhu Khiid which is enclosed in a walled compound.
+Erdene Zuu Khiid is enclosed in a walled compound.
 108 stupas are evenly spaced along the white wall.
 The three temples which survived the communist purges are called Baruun Zuu, Zuu of Buddha and Zuun Zuu and are dedicated to Bhudda’s three stages of life: childhood, adolescence, and adulthood.
-In addition to these temples, are other structures including but not limited to the Golden Prayer Stupa built in 1799 where a photo shoot was taking place, and a Tibetan style, white temple called Lavrin Süm.
+In addition to these temples, the complex includes other structures such as the Golden Prayer Stupa built in 1799 where a photo shoot was taking place, as well as a Tibetan style, white temple called Lavrin Süm.

 After the ceremony, we had the privilege to meet with the head lama, Basansuren.
 For the head lama, he was considered young as generally much older men are in this position.
-This is due to the religious purge that I’ve mentioned previously.
+This is due to the religious purge that I mentioned previously.
 Before the late 1930’s there were 60,000 monks.
 During the communist times, all the old monks (around 20,000) were killed, the middle-aged monks jailed, and the young monks asked to remove their robes and sent to the fields to be nomads.